Track Configuration¶

 Filters are applied before spline processing.
 They clean and adjust the raw data.

-Smooths noisy data by averaging over a sliding window.
+Smooths data by averaging over a sliding window.
+Simple but can flatten curvature peaks.

 Applies a linear transformation (scale and offset) to selected columns.